yiwenxue/drone-driver/README.md

 ## Description

-A gtk project for drive the drone remotely.
+A gtk application for driving the drone remotely.

-With this app, you can see the location of the drone, and the vision of the drone (the video stream the drone recorded).
+With this app, you can see the location, and the vision of the drone (the video stream the drone recorded).
 And you can control the drone with a game pad or a joystick controller with another small app (That's my plan).

 ## Preview